 Direction to take leave

 If an employee has accrued an excessive amount of leave, it is considered “reasonable” to direct them to take annual leave.
-While the Fair Work Act doesn’t define how much leave is “excessive”, 4-8 weeks is used as a general guide (this is a period used in many agreements and policies).
+While the Fair Work Act doesn’t define how much leave is “excessive”, greater than four weeks can be used as a general guide (this is used in many agreements and policies).

 If your employees are covered by an award or an agreement, you will have to check those specific provisions.
 Most modern awards now provide for employers to direct employees with excessive leave balances to take paid annual leave.
 In certain circumstances, such employees can also give their employer a written notice requiring paid annual leave to be granted.